Dogs welcome up to and including April 11th.Click here for further details and tickets.

 In 1954, Francis St Aubyn, 3rd Lord St Levan, gave most of the island to the National Trust together with a substantial endowment fund for its upkeep.
 The National Trust bring their considerable expertise to help maintain the fabric of the island as well as helping look after the castle and its contents which are on view to the public.

-The St Aubyn family retain a 999 year lease to live in the castle as well as running the visitor business under licence from the National Trust, welcoming you to discover their extraordinary family home.
+The St Aubyn family retain the right to live in the castle, as well as running the visitor business under licence from the National Trust, welcoming you to discover their extraordinary family home.

 This unique partnership supports the Mount’s vibrant community, continuing a remarkable legacy of life and activity that stretches back to prehistoric times.